A Convex Formulation of Material Points and Rigid Bodies with GPU-Accelerated Async-Coupling for Interactive Simulation: LIMITATIONS AND FUTURE WORK

 \textbf{Linear convergence:} As shown in Fig.~\ref{fig:roll}, our quasi-Newton solver exhibits linear convergence.
 Consequently, the speedup compared to \cite{bib:zong2024convex} is less pronounced when problem~\eqref{eq:optimization_problem} is solved to very tight tolerances, as \cite{bib:zong2024convex} uses Newton's method, which achieves quadratic convergence.
 However, as demonstrated in Section~\ref{sec:results-dough}, the dynamics of our simulation are largely insensitive to the tolerance $\varepsilon_r$, and we generally find that a loose tolerance of $\varepsilon_r = 5 \times 10^{-2}$ is sufficient for most manipulation tasks.

 \textbf{Discrete contact detection:} Similar to \cite{bib:gu2023maniskill2} and \cite{bib:zong2024convex}, we employ discrete collision detection at each substep, where the rigid body's position is fixed at the beginning of the time step.
 This approach introduces the possibility that a rigid body may pass through a thin layer of MPM particles within a single time step without registering a contact.
 This effect is particularly pronounced in cloth simulations, where penetration can significantly alter subsequent dynamics.
 To mitigate this issue, we use a smaller time step size of 2 ms in Section~\ref{sec:results-folding}.
-Developing a more principled solution to this problem remains an avenue for future work.
+Developing a more principled solution to this problem, such as incorporating continuous collision detection (CCD), remains an avenue for future work.

 We show that Algorithm~\ref{alg:sap} converges globally with at least linear rate.
 This follows immediately from the next lemma.

 \begin{lemma} Let $f : \mathbb{R}^n \to \mathbb{R}$ be $\mu$-strongly convex, and consider the quasi-Newton iterations with Hessian approximations $\mf{H}(\mf{v})$ performed using exact line search from an initial point $\mf{v}_0$.
 Define the sublevel set